 Objectives of the Experiment

-This experiment investigates the value of Domain Adaptation to improve the generalization of image recognition models to capture domain-invariant features and to recognize and classify images accurately in different environments outside of the training model.
+This experiment investigates the value of Domain Adaptation to improve the generalization of image recognition models to capture domain-invariant features and to recognize and classify images accurately in different environments outside of the training dataset.
 We will apply the supervised Deep CORAL domain adaptation technique using the CORAL Loss function.
 Note that, for efficiency, we will be using the first 5 classes instead of 31.
 The experiment is designed to test two phases: